antonsuski/my_little_journy/cxx_journey/learncxx/05-constants-and-strings/01-constant-variables/SUMMARIZE.md

-# Constatns variables
+# Constants variables

-Constans are very usefule in case where we have to preseve values e.g. gravity or pi.
+Constants are very usefull in case where we have to preseve values e.g. gravity or pi.
 Thre are a two already known constatns:
 - Literal Constatn
 - Named Constatn